- You are never done growing customer relationships or improving business results. That's why Customer Relationship Management is a journey.

 CRM can provide the data capture, process automation and analytics for each of the 9 marketing best practices.
 But similar to the sales best practices, the application will need to be modified to achieve these advanced results.

-For example, very few CRM systems capture marketing cost so they are unable to calculate marketing ROI.
+For example, very few packaged systems capture marketing cost so they are unable to calculate marketing ROI.
 Similarly, few systems measure brand impact, create dynamic Ideal Customer Profiles (ICP), generate buyer insights or deliver complete campaign attribution needed for accurate campaign reporting to name only a few things.
-However, CRM systems are extensible and you can use their application constructs (i.e., PaaS tools or low-code apps) to support these high impact marketing best practices, and significantly elevate the value of your CRM system.
+However, these systems are extensible and you can use their application constructs (i.e., PaaS tools or low-code apps) to support these high impact marketing best practices, and significantly elevate the value of your application.

 Improve CRM for Improved Customer Service